The Goddess on Crete

 The people of the western states of Turkey, the Phoenicians, and Minoans all shared a peaceful Goddess-based philosophy, and by 2100 BCE they were known to have well-established close cultural ties and friendships.
 At that time, the invasion of Turkey by the Hittites began, as well as an invasion of Phoenicia by the Amorites.
 Archeological excavations reveal that habitation of Phoenicia virtually ceased at exactly that time... their great and thriving cities, such as Tyre, Sidon and Byblos were suddenly abandoned.

 Meanwhile, at exactly at that time, great changes came to Crete.
 Large and beautiful palaces were built, such as the one at Knossos , which was discovered by Sir Arthur Evans in the early 20th century.
-The Minoan palaces strongly resemble those found in Phoenicia and western Turkey... they featured hot and cold running water, flush-toilets, ventilation and lighting shafts, etc. In addition, public apartments existed for the common people, as well as many types of specialty and craft shops.
+The Minoan palaces strongly resemble those found in Phoenicia and western Turkey... they featured hot and cold running water, flush-toilets, ventilation and lighting shafts, etc. In addition, a network of paved roads interconnected the various areas of the island, while canals and pipelines transported water, for such things as reservoirs and fountains.
+Apartments existed for the common people, as well as many types of specialty and craft shops.

 Furthurmore, two unique systems of writing also appeared at this time.
 One, known as Linear A , bears an amazing similarity to another script of that general time period, which was later discovered by Heinrich Schliemann in the ruins of Troy.
 The other writing system is known as Cretan hieroglyphs , and also appears to have originated in Turkey.
 Unfortunately, we have yet to decipher either script.